ghacks Technology News

 Free Language Courses

-Free public domain language courses developed by the United States Government ?
-To good to be true ?
+Free public domain language courses developed by the United States Government?
+To good to be true?
 The Foreign Service Institute created a website offering eleven different language courses for free.
-Languages included are: Cantonese, Chinese, French, German, Greek, Spanish, Portuguese, Serbo-Croatian and Turkish.
+Languages included on the website are: Cantonese, Chinese, French, German, Greek, Spanish, Portuguese, Serbo-Croatian and Turkish.

 All courses consist of audio and text lessons divided into chapters and those are divided further into courses like basic course volume 1 and volume 2.
 Most units and audio files seem to be really big, the test mp3 files that I listened to had a size of about 10 megabytes each and lasted for about 20 minutes.